Why we doubled down on modularity with the new LINQ Bench

 Configured to fit.
 Built to scale.

-With adjustable bench height, worktop type and worktop position, each LINQ Bench can be tailored to the needs of a specific workflow.
-Additional modules combine to create over 800,000 possible configurations.
+With adjustable bench height, worktop type and worktop position, each LINQ Bench can be tailored to the needs of a specific workflow with additional modules combining to create over 800,000 possible configurations.
 From compact workcells to multi-bench installations, LINQ Bench can fit the lab without sacrificing capability – with more than 250 instruments already designed and accommodated for.

 The benefit to labs is simple: a bench that adapts to you today and can be expanded tomorrow without the need to start again.

 Workflows evolve.
 Instruments get upgraded.
 Throughput targets grow.
-LINQ Bench allows modules to be swapped, upgraded or reconfigured without tearing out and replacing the whole system.
-This reduces downtime, preserves your existing investment and allows automation to keep pace with the science.
+LINQ Bench enables flexibility by allowing modules to be swapped, upgraded or reconfigured without tearing out and replacing the whole system to reduce downtime, preserve your existing investment and allow automation to keep pace with the science.

 Ready to get your lab automated or are planning a change to your workflow?
 See how easy it is to build your bench.